Square of opposition: Summary

 It affirms that A and E are not neither both true nor both false in each of the above cases.
 The same applies to I and O. While the first two are universal statements, the couple I / O refers to particular ones.

-The Square of Oppositions was used for the categorical inferences described by the Greek philosopher Aristotle: conversion, obversion and contraposition.
-Each of those three types of categorical inference was applied to the four Boethian logical forms: A, E, I, and O.
+The Square of Oppositions was used for the categorical inferences described by medieval logicians: conversion and obversion and contraposition.
+Each of those three types of categorical inference was applied to the four logical forms: A, E, I, and O.

 The problem of existential import

 Subcontraries (I and O), which medieval logicians represented in the form 'quoddam A est B' (some particular A is B) and 'quoddam A non est B' (some particular A is not B) cannot both be false, since their universal contradictory statements (no A is B / every A is B) cannot both be true.
-This leads to a difficulty firstly identified by Peter Abelard (1079 – 21 April 1142).
+This leads to a difficulty firstly identified by Peter Abelard (12 February 1079 – 21 April 1142).
 'Some A is B' seems to imply 'something is A', in other words, there exists something that is A. For example, 'Some man is white' seems to imply that at least one thing that exists is a man, namely the man who has to be white, if 'some man is white' is true.
 But, 'some man is not white' also implies that something as a man exists, namely the man who is not white, if the statement 'some man is not white' is true.
-But Aristotelian logic requires that one of these statements (more generally 'some particular A is B' and 'some particular A is not B') is necessarily true, i.e., they cannot both be false.
+But Aristotelian logic requires that, necessarily, one of these statements (more generally 'some particular A is B' and 'some particular A is not B') is true, i.e., they cannot both be false.
 Therefore, since both statements imply the presence of at least one thing that is a man, the presence of a man or men is followed.
 But, as Abelard points out in the Dialectica, surely men might not exist?